 Factor Analyses:

-- Confirmatory and exploratory factor analyses validate the theoretical and empirical foundations of the subscales.
+• Confirmatory factor analysis and exploratory factor analysis support the theoretical and empirical basis of the subscales.

-- This provides evidence that the test measures the intended constructs as theorized.
+• This is evidence that the test as theorized measures the intended constructs.

 Additional Validity Evidence in the Manual:

-- The manual provides further validity evidence beyond the mentioned studies.
+• The manual also provides additional evidence of validity, beyond the studies mentioned.

-In summary, the GARS-3 appears to be a reliable and valid tool for assessing autism spectrum disorder, supported by strong internal consistency, test-retest reliability, interrater reliability, correlations with other tests, diverse validity studies, accurate binary classification, and confirmatory/exploratory factor analyses.
-The information emphasizes the comprehensive validation process undertaken to ensure the robustness and accuracy of the test results.
+In summary, the GARS-3 seems to be a promising tool for the assessment of autism spectrum disorder given the internal consistency, test-retest reliability, interrater reliability, correlations with other instruments, multiple validity studies, accurate binary classification and confirmatory/exploratory factor analyses that support the reliability/validity.
+The information is mentioned in the context of the rigorous validation process conducted to guarantee the strength and precision of the testing outcomes.

 FAQs about Gilliam Autism Rating Scale 3 (GARS-3) Scoring Interpretation